lucydot/effmass/README.md

 [![fair-software.eu](https://img.shields.io/badge/fair--software.eu-%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8F%20%20%E2%97%8F-green)](https://fair-software.eu)

 💃 Effmass now has more options for locating extrema of a particular type: by direction or band type (conduction/valence/frontier).
-This may be useful for more high-throughput type studies.
 💃 Effmass supports Vasp, FHI-Aims, Castep, ASE, and Octopus.
 ⚠️ The `Data` class was renamed `DataVasp` in `effmass` versions 2.0.0+.
 You may need to update your scripts!